go-skynet/localai-website/content/news/_index.en.md

 {{% notice note %}}

 From this release to use the OpenAI functions you need to use the `llama-grammar` backend.
 It has been added a `llama` backend for tracking `llama.cpp` master and `llama-grammar` for the grammar functionalities that have not been merged yet upstream.
-See also the  [section]({{%relref "features/openai-functions" %}}).
+See also [OpenAI functions]({{%relref "features/openai-functions" %}}).
 Until the feature is merged we will have two llama backends.

 {{% /notice %}}